Kim Mi-sook

 Kim Mi-sook (Korean: 김미숙, born March 26, 1959) is a South Korean actress.

 Career

 Kim Mi-sook made her acting debut in 1979 and has since had a prolific career on television.
-Recent notable roles include a divorcee making a new start in morning drama Queen's Conditions (2005), and the villainous stepmother in primetime hit Brilliant Legacy (2009).
+Her notable roles in the 2000s include a divorcee making a new start in morning drama Queen's Conditions (2005), and the villainous stepmother in primetime hit Brilliant Legacy (2009).
 For her much-praised portrayal of the mother of an autistic runner in Marathon (2005), Kim received Best Supporting Actress nominations from the Grand Bell Awards and Korean Film Awards.
 She was again nominated at the Grand Bell Awards, Blue Dragon Film Awards and Korean Film Awards for her supporting turn in action thriller Seven Days (2007).

 Other activities

 Kim established 사랑유치원 ("Love Kindergarten") in 1987 and served as its director until 2002.
 She also co-founded an artist group called "Hyangmihoe", along with Lee Su-chang, Kwon Young-Ho, Yu Si-Won, Park Gi-Tae, Lee Sang-Gil, and others.